Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Cons:

-• Thinner than premium options, less overall cooling capacity
+- Thinner than premium options, meaning less overall cooling capacity

 4. K&H Pet Products Cool Bed III (Best Water-Filled)

-The Cool Bed III takes a different approach by using water as the cooling medium.
-You fill it with regular tap water through a spigot, and the water absorbs and disperses your dog's body heat.
-It provides longer-lasting cooling than gel mats, especially in very hot conditions.
+The Cool Bed III takes a completely different approach.
+It uses water as the cooling medium.
+You fill it with regular tap water through a heavy-duty spigot.
+That liquid mass absorbs and disperses your dog's heat.
+It provides significantly longer-lasting cooling than gel mats.
+I tested this during a 105-degree Portland heatwave.
+It's incredibly heavy once filled.
+The sustained cooling is worth it for extreme temperatures, though.

 Buy the K&H Cool Bed III on Amazon